 Chicago Heights, IL | $12.69 an hour or $26,400 a year |

 For more information on youth soccer, check out my article on Youth Soccer Positions.
-And for a complete guide on how to be a youth soccer coach, check out my article – How to Coach Youth Soccer: My Top Tips.
+For a complete guide on how to be a youth soccer coach, check out my article – How to Coach Youth Soccer: My Top Tips.

-By looking through the information and research above, based on a selection of jobs that are being advertised right now, we can see what the average salary a soccer coach is.
+By looking through the information and research above, based on a selection of jobs being advertised right now, we can see the average salary of a soccer coach.

 How Much Top-level Soccer Coaches Earn